DuongHieuMAI/interview-questions/extra/problem_solving.md

 13. Why our ert ?

-- International envrionment
-- Flexible working time
-- Opportunity to learn to grow, challenge my self
-- Take my career to next step
+- Take my career to next step, working in a big company with new technologies that I can learn and grow to become a professional developer
-- Improve my english, open the door to the world, bring me closer to the rest of the world
+- International envrionment, meet people come from other contry, improve my english, bring me closer to the rest of the world
-- Know how a big company operate instead of working as outsourcing
-- Feeling interesting in healthcare projects when applications can serve people and make a better world
+- Being interested in healthcare projects when applications can serve people and make a better world, do things meaningful

+14. Why you

+- Have AWS experiences
+- Beside an software developer you also find me as a document writter, infra assistant
+- Know how to cope with new technology or languages
+-